The Pentacon Six System

 Using Pentacon Six lenses

-If one wishes to do so, i is of course possible to use only the back one of these adapters.
-Thus, the Hartblei Pentacon Six to Fuji GFX adapter can be mounted onto the back of the Pentacon Six, enabling the bellows to be mounted onto a GFX camera.
+If one wishes to do so, it is of course possible to use only the back one of these adapters.
+Thus, the Hartblei Pentacon Six to Fuji GFX adapter can be mounted onto the back of the Pentacon Six bellows, enabling the bellows to be mounted onto a GFX camera.
 One can then add to the front of the bellows some lenses with the Pentacon Six mount.
 At the top of this page we see a Carl Zeiss Jena 80mm Biometar lens mounted onto a GFX camera via Pentacon Six bellows and the rear section of the Hartblei P6 – Fuji GFX adapter.
 In that picture we have set the lens at infinity and the bellows at the right extension for infinity focus with Pentacon Six lenses (approximately a 5.5mm bellows extension).

 There are of course much easier ways to mount Pentacon Six lenses on GFX cameras: